EdwinGigi/EdwinGigi.github.io-main/_site/README.md

 ## 🙏 Acknowledgments

-- Jekyll theme inspiration
+- Jekyll team for the amazing static site generator
-- Bootstrap for the responsive design
+- Bootstrap team for the frontend framework
-- GitHub Pages for hosting
+- Font Awesome for the icons
+- All contributors and supporters